triforkamsterdam/BrightcenterSDK-Corona/README.md

 ###sidenotes
--To have internet acces on adroid use the following in `build.settings`:
+-To have internet acces on Android use the following in `build.settings`:
 ```
 settings =
 {